haskell/cabal/README.md

 * If you do something tricky or non-obvious, add a comment.

+* If your commit only touches comments, you can use `[ci skip]` anywhere in the body of the commit message to avoid needlessly triggering the build bots.

 * For local imports (Cabal module importing Cabal module), import lists are NOT required (although you may use them at your discretion.)
 For third-party and standard library imports, please use explicit import